prakashjayy/pytorch_classifiers/README.md

 vgg19_bn      |    0.99297           |    0.96680            |
 alexnet       |    0.95970           |    0.92946            |

+Submissions:
+- densenet201 validation took me to 97.22
+- ensemble1 - mode of all best performing models - 97.32

 ## TO_DO
 3) Combining all predictions using different techinques (ensemble.py)
     - Use simple avg